 So it was dolphins, always beautiful, chasing tuna, their yellow tails flashing in the late afternoon sun, in turn, chasing the little fish.
 The food chain in action.
 And then a large, black dorsal fin emerged and it was headed straight for me.

 Most likely a whale shark, I told myself, reassuringly.
 How odd, though, I’d never heard of them behaving so boldly.
 I took a wider stance on the board and prepared for anything.

 Its back was dappled like leopard skin and flat, a squat rectangle before tapering off at the end to the tail.
 About the size of a train car, I no longer had the impression of floating, but of being borne atop the water.
 I had unconsciously raised my paddle like a tightrope walker so as not to touch it.
 Was it pushing me along with its dorsal fin?
 There was no bump or jolt, just a smooth little ride.
 Then, after a friendly nudge, it was gone.

-Sitting down, I grabbed my snorkel and mask and slid into the water.
+Sitting down, I grabbed my snorkel, scuba diving fins and mask and slid into the water.
 The huge shark turned toward me and glided by before disappearing again.
 Elated, I climbed back up on my board to sit for a while, watching its progress.
 The black dorsal fin cut through the smooth water, its small tail fin trailing, as it headed east into the depths of the bay, scattering small fish in its path.